GriffinHatchery/GriffinHatcheryWebGPU/README.md

 Run '`npm run clean`' if you want to switch how you build.

 ## Run
 I serve using the Live Server extention in Visual Studio Code.
-You can also just open up Chrome Canary to dist/index.html.
-Make sure the `--enable-unsafe-webgpu` flag is enabled how ever you run.
+You can also just open a browser to dist/index.html.
+Make sure the `--enable-unsafe-webgpu` flag is enabled or you are useing Chrome Canary.
 If you are opening the file directly you will also need the `--allow-file-access-from-files` flag.

+*NOTE: `--enable-unsafe-webgpu` is no longer needed in Chrome Canary.